HIV and TB are managed successfully in many countries around the world. Yet, millions of people are still missing care.

-The Tutu Tester mobile unit provides a free comprehensive health service to under serviced communities.
-It is in the field daily offering nutrition and healthy life-style education, HIV counselling and testing, point of care CD4 testing, screening for tuberculosis, and a range of general health screening tests.
+The Tutu fleet are in the field daily offering nutrition and healthy lifestyle education, HIV counselling and testing, point of care CD4 testing, screening for tuberculosis, and a range of general health screening tests.
 The aim is to improve the health of individuals in vulnerable communities and to normalise HIV testing.

-The primary focus of the project is to reduce the risk of HIV acquisition and transmission in all tested clients irrespective of positive or negative HIV status.
+The primary focus of the project is to reduce the risk of HIV acquisition and transmission in all tested clients irrespective of a positive or negative HIV status.
 The unit has covered many areas servicing the public at transport hubs, farms, factories, hotels, gay bars, and sporting events to name a few.
-Currently the unit is operating in the Mitchells Plain/Klipfontein substructure at the request of the local health department.
-The team plays an important role in linking patients who need care to public health services, following up with cell phone calls where necessary.
+The team plays an important role in linking patients who need care to public health services and following up with cell phone calls where necessary.

-The President’s Emergency Plan for AIDS Relief (PEPFAR) and Agénce Francaise Developpment provided the funds to build the unit and Metropolitan Health assisted with running costs for the first years.
+The President’s Emergency Plan for AIDS Relief (PEPFAR) and Agénce Francaise Development provided the funds to build the unit and Metropolitan Health assisted with running costs for the first years.

 We are proud that the service is now South African funded through a new partnership with Metropolitan and Discovery Health.
 We are most grateful to both companies for their commitment to public health enabling this vital service to continue.